 Tech businesses are able to sharply articulate both their goals and problems.
 This trait allows them to better understand the impact of a particular problem and elaborate on a respective decision.
-For example, a company operates in three completely different domains like international sales of technology products, national immigration support services, and sales of software and digital services to national food-and-beverage companies.
+For example, a company operates in three completely different domains like international sales of technology products, national immigration support services, custom printing, and sales of software and digital services to national food-and-beverage companies.

 They are aware of the need to manage sales and customer relationships in order to tackle the complexity of each domain’s business nature and operational cycle.